 There are many useful and free tools to help you along the way, such as Google Keyword Planner and Answer The Public.
 Incorporate these words and phrases into your training description, so that the search engines consider your training description relevant in these searches.

 If you are brand new to using keyword for keyword optimization of text, you can read our blog post on using keywords in search engine optimization here.

-If you have training descriptions visible on Kursguiden.no, you can enter your most important keywords under “additional search indexing words”.
+If you are using FrontCore, and have your courses visible on the Norwegian course marketing platform Kursguiden.no, make sure to add enteryour most important keywords under “additional search indexing words”.
 This increases the likelihood that you rank highly on these keywords when training applicants search for courses directly on Kursguiden.no.

 To add the keywords to FrontCore, click on Courses -> Change Course Entry -> Descriptions -> Scroll all the way down the page and fill in the keywords in the “Search Indexing Keywords” field.

 «Fire training, fire protection, fire prevention, fire extinguishing»

 8. Embrace headings, subheadings and bullet points

 Headings, subheadings, and bullet points don’t just enhance readability—they’re also SEO gold.
 They structure your text in a way that’s not only user-friendly but also search engine-friendly.
 Incorporating your most crucial keywords into these elements can significantly boost your visibility in search results.